yevgeniy/Adjustments/Adjustments/Puppeteer_Adjustments/README.md

 ### brain leech

 - take 50 conc from target and add 50 conc to you -- done

-- capacity can never go beyond 120% this way -- done
-- can only be done on 1 target at a time
-- should be cast faster
+### augment

+- takes 50 conc from caster and gives it to target -- done

+### mind merge

+- sets caster conc to 30 for 1 day
+- doubles conc of target